flutter/flutter-intellij/testing.md

 * Run `flutter upgrade` in a terminal to get the latest version prior to starting testing.

+## Testing matrix

+Testers should generally test against IntelliJ CE.
+We also support WebStorm and internal IntelliJ; we should have testers assigned to each for each roll.

 ## Project Creation

 Validate basic project creation.